 These unusual nuts were discovered much earlier than the palms.
 Currents brought nuts across the ocean and people found these weird nuts on the beaches.
 Malay people considered that these nuts grow in legendary underwater forests, nuts were very expensive and people attributed miraculous properties to them.

-Local people used these palms in household until the first half of the 20th century – trunks and leaves for house building, young nuts – as a food and hollowed large nuts as vessels for household needs.
+Local people used these palms in households until the first half of the 20th century – trunks and leaves for house building, young nuts – as food, and hollowed large nuts as vessels for household needs.